 Having finished your journey through the majestic metro of Moscow, you will end up in one of the most famous streets of the capital – Arbat Street.
 This is a magnificent pedestrian street with beautiful historical buildings and always full of life and people.
 Here you can drink a glass of wine, sit down for some food after your tour, or you can just stroll through the life of Moscow and enjoy the street musicians and painters here.

 If you are still full of energy and ready to explore Moscow further, we advise you to check our Streetwise map.
 By checking the Streetwise map, you are sure to know about your nicest options in any part of Moscow: find the nice shopping streets, the coolest bar streets, or the greatest sights and the most beautiful metro stations of Moscow.
 Have a walk on Gogolevsky Boulevard towards the Moskva River, or head for Alexandrovsky Garden and the Red Square.
 There is plenty to do in Moscow, day and night!

 The Moscow Metro is one of the busiest metro systems in the world, carrying over 8 million people daily.
 It owes its existence to the Soviet government, which, by the middle of the 1920s, was determined to solve the problem of traffic jams in Moscow.

-Our article When Soviets build a metro fills you in on how the Soviet people have managed to build one of the most impressive metro systems in the world, and all the challenges they faced.
+Our article about the underground museum of Moscow fills you in on how the Soviet people have managed to build one of the most impressive metro systems in the world, and all the challenges they faced.